Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: REINFORCE-OPT and Convergence Analysis

-We state the assumptions required by our Theorem \ref{main-theorem}.
+It is worth stressing that the standard convergence analysis for stochastic gradient descent (e.g. \cite[Theorem 2]{Bottou1991}) does not apply to (\ref{theta-update}) since the distribution of the error $M_n$ may change with $n$.
+In what follows, we first state some necessary assumptions required to show our main theoretical result, i.e. Theorem \ref{main-theorem}.
 Assumption \ref{Assump0} and \ref{Assump1} are standard in the convergence analysis of stochastic approximation algorithms (e.g., \cite[Section 8.1]{Borkar2022} and \cite{KarmakarBhatnagar2018,BhatnagarBorkar1998,Holzleitner2021}).
-The boundedness assumption (Assumption \ref{Assump1}) is also common for the convergence analysis of algorithms such as stochastic gradient descent (SGD)\footnote{It is stated in \cite[Section 4.1]{Mertikopoulos2020} that a large number of researches in the literature on SGD assume that the trajectory is bounded.}.
+The boundedness assumption (cf. Assumption \ref{Assump1}) is also common for the convergence analysis of algorithms such as stochastic gradient descent (SGD)\footnote{It is stated in \cite[Section 4.1]{Mertikopoulos2020} that a large number of researches in the literature on SGD assume that the trajectory is bounded.}.